flypie/freeRouting/README.md

 Changes over 1.3.1

-Some changes to improve peformance and updted to the latest recomended standards.
+Some changes to improve peformance and updated to the latest recomended standards.

 Some If/Else cascade to switches.